ajainvivek/ember-foundation-sass/README.md

 });
 ```

-Whenever you use any foundation JS module in your code, make sure that view/component includes the following:
+Whenever you use any foundation JS module in your code, make sure that component includes the following:
 ```js
 import Ember from 'ember';